 Traditional Southern Collard Greens Recipe

-Substituting smoked turkey vs. pork has become pretty popular over time, as trends have been to focus on more healthier ingredients to replicate that meaty smokiness in your Southern style collard greens.
+Substituting smoked turkey vs. pork has become pretty popular over time providing another option to replicate that meaty smokiness in your Southern style collard greens.

 Make the broth